saleor/saleor-docs/README.md

 1. Start Saleor API at `http://localhost:8000`
 1. Run `npm run update-api-reference`

+# Debugging

+In dev mode Docusaurus serve debug page with list of all available routes and config at http://localhost:3000/__docusaurus/debug.

 # Full Documentation

 Full documentation can be found on the [website](https://docusaurus.io/).